aerospike/aerospike-rest-gateway/docs/package-directions.md

 **Note** The following directions assume that the Rest Client is listening on `http://localhost:8080/as-rest-client`, if this is not the case, change the URLS accordingly.

 To get a quick introduction to the API and usage of the Rest Client we recommend visiting the Interactive Documentation which will be located at <http://localhost:8080/as-rest-client/swagger-ui.html> .
 This Interface shows all of the API endpoints, and allows you to try them out from a browser.

-The [Demo App Directions](./demo-app.md) provide information on how to start up, and interact with a simple application built around the Rest Client.

 ## Further information